-Principle E - Developing the Council's capacity, including the capability of its leadership and the individuals within it Supporting Principles How does the Council achieve this?
-Supporting Examples Developing the Council's capacity The Council sets out a clear statement of the roles and responsibilities of Executive Members, other Members and Council Officers in its Constitution.
-Constitution Developing the capability of the entity's The scheme of delegation within the Constitution makes clear which matters are reserved for collective decision-making by Council. leadership and other individuals A Member/Officer protocol is used to aid effective communication between Officers and Members and to clarify their respective roles and appropriate ways of working.
+Supporting principles: • Developing the Council's capacity • Developing the capability of the entity's leadership and other individuals How does the Council achieve this?
+Supporting Examples 1 The Council sets out a clear statement of the roles and responsibilities of Executive Members, other Members and Council Officers in its Constitution.
+The scheme of delegation within the Constitution makes clear which matters are reserved for collective decision-making by Council.
+Constitution: Scheme of delegation 2 A Member/Officer protocol is used to aid effective communication between Officers and Members and to clarify their respective roles and appropriate ways of working.
 Member/Officer Protocol The Council's Chief Executive is its Head of Paid Service and is responsible and accountable to the authority for its operational management.
-When working in partnership the Council ensures that Members are clear about their roles and responsibilities, both individually and collectively, in relation to the partnerships and to the Council.
-Partnership Terms of References The behaviour expected of employees, and managers, is set out in the Corporate Values Council's competency framework and this is used as the basis for staff performance appraisal.
-Management Competency Framework The Council's People & Organisational Development Strategy sets out how the Council will recruit, reward, and develop its employees to reach their full potential.
-Disciplinary and Grievance Procedures People & Organisational Development Strategy Employees joining the Council are offered an induction programme and their training and development needs are reviewed regularly through the Council's annual performance review process, which applies to all staff.
-Induction Programme The Council has up-to-date job descriptions.
+3 When working in partnership the Council ensures that Members are clear about their roles and responsibilities, both individually and collectively, in relation to the partnerships and to the Council.
+Partnership Terms of References 4 Corporate Values and this is used as the basis for staff performance appraisal.
+Management Competency Framework Disciplinary and Grievance Procedures 5 The Council's People & Organisational Development Strategy sets out how the Council will recruit, reward, and develop its employees to reach their full potential.
+People & Organisational Development Strategy 6 Employees joining the Council are offered an induction programme and their training and development needs are reviewed regularly through the Council's annual performance review process, which applies to all staff.
+Induction Programme 7 The Council has up-to-date job descriptions.
 It sets and monitors clear objectives for Officers through the annual performance review process.
 Performance and Development Review Scheme

-It agrees appropriate remuneration for officers based on a nationally recognised job evaluation scheme for the public sector, supplemented with local conventions.
-Job Evaluation Scheme Pay Policy The Council runs a Leadership Development programme for current and aspiring managers.
-Leadership Development Programme The Council offers all new Members an induction programme and the opportunity to develop, with a briefing and development programme to meet their needs.
+8 It agrees appropriate remuneration for officers based on a nationally recognised job evaluation scheme for the public sector, supplemented with local conventions.
+Job Evaluation Scheme Pay Policy 9 The Council runs a Leadership Development programme for current and aspiring managers.
+Leadership Development Programme 10 The Council offers all new Members an induction programme and the opportunity to develop, with a briefing and development programme to meet their needs.
 The Council also provides resources for training, attending conferences/seminars and briefings in-house for all elected Members.
 It keeps a register of the training received by Members and involves Members in reviewing training needs and the resources available during the year.
-The Council obliges Members to have appropriate training or briefing before performing certain roles (e.g. dealing with staff recruitment or disciplinary issues, being a member of the Planning or Licensing Committees).
-Member Induction Programme Member Training Programme The Council has developed Shared Services with their partners, and this helps to build resilience and expertise across partners.
+Member Induction Programme 11 The Council obliges Members to have appropriate training or briefing before performing certain roles (e.g. dealing with staff recruitment or disciplinary issues, being a member of the Planning or Licensing Committees).
+Member Training Programme 12 The Council has developed Shared Services with their partners, and this helps to build resilience and expertise across partners.
 Shared Services Business Cases, service plans and performance reports